datatrails/datatrails-python/README.rst

 Development
 ===========

-For instructions on contributing to the RKVST SDK see DEVELOPMENT.md.
+For instructions on contributing to the DATATRAILS SDK see DEVELOPMENT.md.